fuchsteufelswild/Unity-FPS-Foundation/README.md

 ## Video Demo

-Demo of the project showcasing the main features as a small video, there can be small visual defects due to **Free** assets used in the project.
+Demo video showcasing the core features of the project.
+Please note that minor visual imperfections may appear due to the use of **Free** placeholder assets.
+To keep the repository lightweight and easy to download, textures have been stripped out.

 [**YouTube Link**](https://youtu.be/YNK7uSQGYds)